PatrickEMcLean/DungeonMerchantStory/Ideas.md

 Asarah dealing with the chosen two.
 Chapter The Chosen Two.

+Have him fail negotiating in the store and succeed negotiating at the end.

 It's a Western in which the cowboys aren't worth a damn and the general store owner saves the day.